Tekset1977/FullScale/README.md

 changelog since 3/19/2026
 Added empty shells for future DC and servomotors.
 Awaiting hardware to actually start coding them.
 Also, did stage introduction, so now main thing that happens is pre_flight_stage andflight_stage, with ground_stage awaiting aforementioned hardware.
 A bit of re-structuring was needed to introduce stages, but I think alt_threshold servo still works as intended.

+changelog since 3/23/2026
+Beautified the code by making it more efficient, and changed the servo code to avoid delay(500) problem, during which it would not record any sensor data.

+changelog since 3/24/2026
+Added soil sensor behaviour to the ground stage and modified storage code to create additional .csv file on the SD card to hold values.